Finding a little adventure just outside of the city.

 Into the Woods

-The 1000 Acre Wood is a large swath of privately owned timberland perched atop the eastern edge of Crescent Valley, just north of Gig Harbor.
+The 1000 Acre Wood (or Crescent Valley Watershed) is a large swath of privately owned timberland perched atop the eastern edge of Crescent Valley, just north of Gig Harbor.
 The area is roughly two miles long and three-quarters of a mile wide.

 It contains a surprisingly large network of gravel forest roads, wide dirt trails, single track, and tight hiking trails.
 It is bordered on the west by Crescent Valley Drive.
 Drummond Drive and Hallstrom make the southern and eastern borders, and Crescent Lake sits at the northern edge.